obaocr/P4_MoveIT/README.md

 ### Testing

 The app has unit tests and integration tests written.
-More of these need to be added and in some places that can be seen mentioend as `TODO` comments.
 The existing tests need to be triggered from maven-surefire plugin while we try to generate the final executable jar file.
+The code coverage can be improved by adding tests for exceptions.

 To run the tests from maven, go to the folder that contains the pom.xml file and execute the below command.

 `mvn test`

+### Other consideration
+JAVADOC has been initialized and needs to be completed.